-Ryan develops resources, programs, and partnerships to advance employment opportunities for individuals with Down syndrome.
-Ryan brings more than a decade of experience as a high school special education teacher, with a focus on preparing young adults for positive post-secondary transitions.
-He also has experience developing curricula to support siblings of individuals with Down syndrome, has worked as a Direct Service Provider, and continues to share his experience as a guest lecturer and speaker.
-In 2018 Ryan was appointed by Governor Roy Cooper to the North Carolina Council on Developmental Disabilities, and in 2019 he was awarded the Distinguished Service Award by Buncombe County Schools, in partnership with Arc of Buncombe County.
-Ryan holds an undergraduate degree in special education from UNC – Greensboro and a master’s degree in public administration from UNC-Chapel Hill.
+Ryan leads the planning, development, and oversite of programs critical to the Down syndrome community, such as education and employment.
+Ryan has been a leader in the disability community for more than fifteen years.
+He has served at the state level on the North Carolina Council on Developmental Disabilities since 2018 and is currently Vice Chair.
+He has worked with the North Carolina Department of Public Instruction to develop statewide curriculum for students with disabilities.
+For over a decade Ryan served as a high school special education teacher, with a focus on preparing young adults for positive post-secondary transitions.
+He also has experience developing curriculum to support siblings of individuals with Down syndrome, has worked as a direct support professional (DSP), and continues to share his knowledge and expertise as a guest lecturer and speaker.
+In 2019 he was awarded the Distinguished Service Award by Buncombe County Schools, in partnership with Arc of Buncombe County.
+Ryan holds an undergraduate degree in special education from UNC – Greensboro and a master’s degree in public administration from UNC – Chapel Hill.

 Michelle SaganEmail Michelle

 Michelle develops and implements communications strategies to raise awareness and engage audiences with the work of NDSS.
 Earlier in her career, Michelle built strong relationships within the Down syndrome community as manager of the New York City Buddy Walk® and the National Buddy Walk® Program.
-In her current role, she manages NDSS’ website, social media, email marketing, and media engagement.
-Michelle holds a bachelor’s degree in public relations and political science from Syracuse University and a certificate in digital marketing from the Digital Marketing Institute and American Marketing Association
+In her current role she manages NDSS’ communications team, overseeing the website, social media, email marketing, media, and community engagement.
+Michelle holds a bachelor’s degree in public relations and political science from Syracuse University and a certificate in digital marketing from the Digital Marketing Institute and American Marketing Association.

 Dana SciulloEmail Dana